|Traffic Court – Plead Not Guilty – Trial by Written Declaration

 by submitting a written request to the Court on or before the due date on the citation or courtesy notice.

-Be sure to include current address and docket number with the request.
+Be sure to include current address and case number with the request.

 Individuals are required to post the full bail when the Request for Trial by Written Declaration is filed